 Alternatively, if wage access is based on an estimation of time or payroll data and then funded by a third party, it creates a liability which then must be collected by such third party at a later date (on payday or after payday).
 This can result in additional costs and stress for the employee if the advance or loan cannot be repaid on time.
 It also puts the employer and employee at arm’s length on payday.
 Accuracy of employee pay statements, accurate paystub reconciliation, and maintaining the direct link between the employer and employee around pay are all important factors in the right early wage access program design.

-Tailoring policies for the frequency, percentage of net wage accruals available to employees, and minimum/maximum amounts that can be drawn also help retailers fit the program to their culture and objectives, and insures responsible access.
+Tailoring policies for the frequency, percentage of net wage accruals available to employees, and minimum/maximum amounts that can be drawn also help retailers fit the program to their culture and objectives and ensures responsible access.
 Employers should avoid program design components such as short decision windows, which create impulsive action by employees and are, as such, counterproductive to financial wellness goals.

-Best-in-breed, AI-focused labor management, mobility, and analytics solutions, like those offered by Reflexis, help unleash the power of store associates to enhance customer engagement, which allow financial wellness solutions like early wage access to enhance their own engagement and productivity, through growing financial confidence and security for themselves.
+Best-in-breed, AI-focused labor management, mobility, and analytics solutions, like those offered by Reflexis, help unleash the power of store associates to enhance customer engagement, which allows financial wellness solutions like early wage access to enhance their own engagement and productivity through growing financial confidence and security for themselves.

 # # #